Peru: Poisonous Spiders, Venomous Snakes, Bugs, Dangerous Animals, Insects, and Lethal Diseases

 Obtained by eating undercooked meats or being bitten by rats or pigs.
 Wolfgang Mozart was meant to of died of this disease.

 The parasites invade the skin and begin to multiply in the muscles.
 They can grow large enough to be visible to the naked eye.
 They then make their way through the blood system to the brain and the heart as well as most other internal organs.
-Death follows.
+A slow and painful death soon follows.

 NB: ALWAYS DRINK FROM UNOPENED BOTTLES OF WATER.
 NEVER FROM A TAP.